Bash for Loop in Linux

 done

-The result will be the same in both cases, this is the output.
+The result is the same in both cases:

 Number 1